muratk5n/thirdwave/en/index.md

 ---

-Maybe the complex / globalists sent a message to US gov via SCP.
+Maybe the complex / globalists sent a message to their opposition via SCP.
 They said "watch your step biznatches!"

 It would be fitting the medium for the message is a cargo ship.